If you’re looking for the best web hosting, you may already know one of the main rules of this business:

 Some hosts have fantastic reliability, some have incredible support, the best web hosts have a combination of both!
 But there’s one thing that makes a host stand out from the crowd.
 It’s the extra features.

-The top companies on our list do their best to interest you with the amazing extra features.
+The top companies on my list do their best to interest users with the amazing extra features.
 Some are good for website management, some help the performance, others are useful in a completely different way.

 There are SSL certificates, beautiful website building software, website transfer or caching services, just to mention a few.
 Some providers may be even giving you additional website security or coupons to take part in various marketing programs.
 Companies are interested in providing their clients with something, that is going to keep them interested.